OpenSourceHack/guide/README.md

 # The Definitive Guide to Open Source Hack 2016

+## 🎉 Submitting your project + Prize 🎉

+Please follow instructions to join and [submit your project on DevPost](http://open-source-hack.devpost.com/).
+The submission deadline is **12PM**.
+You have to submit your project by this time to be eligible for the prize - no exceptions!
+For judging, you will be using DevPost to vote on your favorite project after the submission deadline.
+Each member of the winning team (with the most votes) will win an Arduino kit. __Note:__ We'll disable the option to vote for your own team!😏

 ## Where and When
 Please arrive to **GitHub HQ, 88 Colin P Kelly Jr St, San Francisco, CA 94107** at **10AM**.